Wall St Week Ahead: Investors face another Washington deadline

 The spending cuts, if they go ahead, could hit the defense industry particularly hard.

-Yet in the options market, bulls were targeting gains in Lockheed Martin Corp, the Pentagon's biggest supplier.
+Yet in the options market, bulls were targeting gains in Lockheed Martin Corp (LMT.N), the Pentagon's biggest supplier.

 Calls on the stock far outpaced puts, suggesting that many investors anticipate the stock to move higher.
 Overall options volume on the stock was 2.8 times the daily average with 17,000 calls and 3,360 puts traded, according to options analytics firm Trade Alert.